 Like many kinds of insurance, critical illness cover will seem like a bad deal if you never have to make a claim.
-The average amount that people insure for is less than £150,000 and figures from specialist broker LifeSearch show (in September 2016) that:
+But you could get £150,000 of cover for around £35 a month, if you’re relatively young, healthy and a non-smoker.

 Do these policies pay out?

 Over the last few years insurance companies are paying out a higher percentage of claims than they were.
 On average, companies now pay out around 97% of claims.

 The number of claims turned down for so-called ‘non disclosure’ — where someone didn’t tell the insurer about an illness they’d previously suffered from – has fallen sharply and is currently standing at around 1%.

 SAVVY TIP: There used to be a big problem with firms turning down claims because they said a customer hadn’t told them about an illness they’d suffered from in the past, with some insurers unashamedly wriggling out of claims.
 Now, many insurers publish the percentage of claims they pay out, which in itself has increased payout rates.

 Where cover varies

 The key thing to remember about buying any kind of insurance, but particularly something like critical illness cover, is that insurance companies don’t all have the same approach.
 It doesn’t just mean that some companies cover more illnesses than others (which I’ve covered in the article Do you need critical illness insurance?
 What to look for and what to avoid, mentioned earlier) but that different companies will charge the same person very different premiums.

 Some companies will target people in the best of health; this means they’ll offer relatively cheap critical illness insurance to those who haven’t had health problems in the past but will charge those who have had health problems a lot more (called ‘loading’ in the jargon).